eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 ## Introduction

 This is the UI portion of the training.
-The overall goal for the rest of the exercices is to fill the form successfully.
+The goal for the rest of the exercises is to fill out the form successfully.
 The exercises will not necessarily get more difficult, but will tackle completely different issues.

-In the following exercises, we're going to write all our keywords into `bad_flask_app.robot` file in the `resources` directory and our only test case into the `form.robot` file.
+In the following exercises, we're going to write all our keywords in `bad_flask_app.robot` file in the `resources` directory and our test case in the `form.robot` file.

 > Remember that the `bad_flask_app.robot` file is in the `resources` folder, so the resource file
 > is imported with a relative path.
 Also, we've named our resource file based on the application